Skip to main content

 2 mentions Positive Neutral Negative

-The monetization strategy of the game has been criticized as a blatant cash grab, with a $10 price tag deemed unrealistic given the game's broken state.
-Reviewers feel that the developer is exploiting nostalgia for 80s and 90s martial arts culture while failing to deliver a quality product.
+The monetization strategy of the game has been criticized as a blatant cash grab, with users feeling that the $10 price tag is unjustified given the game's broken state.
+Reviewers express frustration over the developer's unethical approach, suggesting that the game was designed to exploit nostalgia rather than deliver a quality experience.

 • “The developer is deliberately and unethically trying to scam gamers into paying them the completely unrealistic cash grab price of $10 USD for a game they know is broken.”